astonic-io/astonic-core/CODE_OF_CONDUCT.md

 ### 5. Unacceptable Behavior

-The following behaviors are considered harassment and are unacceptable within the Mento community.
+The following behaviors are considered harassment and are unacceptable within the Astonic community.
 Please note that this is not a comprehensive list, and in general, anything which could reasonably be considered inappropriate in a professional setting is unacceptable.

 - Violence, threats of violence, or violent language directed against another person.
 - Hurtful or harmful language related to: